Tozeur

 Tozeur (توزر; ⵜⵓⵣⴻⵔ) is a city in southwest Tunisia.
 The city is located northwest of Chott el Djerid, in between this Chott and the smaller Chott el Gharsa.
 It is the capital of Tozeur Governorate.
 It was the site of the ancient city and former bishopric Tusuros, which remains a Latin Catholic titular see.

+Etymology

+During the Roman era, Tozeur was known as Tusuros or Thusuros, and it was part of the Roman province of Byzacena in Africa Proconsularis.